 5 Tips for Improving Stress Tolerance in the Work Environment

 Health experts have classified stress into two categories – negative stress and positive stress.
-Positive stress acts as a motivating stimulus to achieve our desired goal, for example, waiting for an important event or going in front of the public and not forget your speech.
-However, most often we feel stress with its negative meaning.
+Positive stress acts as a motivating stimulus to achieve our desired goal, such as waiting for an important event or going in front of the public and not forgetting your speech.
+However, most often, we feel stress with its negative meaning.

 What causes stress?

-Studies by the American Psychological Association show that nowadays the main reason that causes stress is our job – responsibilities, and pressure from the employer.
+Studies by the American Psychological Association show that nowadays, the main reason that causes stress is our job – responsibilities and pressure from the employer.
 However, the level of stress depends not only on external circumstances but also on a person’s ability to respond appropriately to these conditions, which are sometimes beyond their control.
 In fact, stress begins with a person’s difficulty in coping with their emotions and inner world.
 By allowing stress to take over, we are in danger of affecting our ability to concentrate and think rationally.
-In this state of effect, we are unable to perform our job duties in quality and spend the day productively.
+In this state of effect, we cannot perform our job duties in quality and spend the day productively.
 Consequently, we can conclude that we are the ones that allow stress to take over, and we are the ones who can prevent its presence.

 What should we do?

-First of all, it is important to learn how to relax and to spend time every day where you can leave work.
+First of all, it is important to learn how to relax and spend time every day outside the workspace.
 It can be a 20-minute walk, a meditation, or any activity that allows you to relax from your daily duties and clear your mind.
 This time of relaxation is worth using to watch your thoughts and feelings.
 If you are feeling anxious about events or duties of the day, take the time to evaluate why you are experiencing such feelings, as only you can understand the cause of your stress and keep it in balance.

 Hobbies are an important indicator of the quality of life and enhance creativity.
-Outside of duty planning, it is also important to schedule a time for hobbies or rituals that provide positive emotions.
+It is also important to schedule time for hobbies or rituals that provide positive emotions outside of duty planning.
 It is a myth that only people who have a lot of free time can indulge in hobbies.
-It is true that those with high-profile work responsibilities may find it more difficult to find time to relax or do nothing for a while in their busy schedule.
-Nowadays, there much talk about boosting productivity through hard work that, when people spend time relaxing or having fun, they often feel guilty because we seem to have to do something all the time.
+Those with high-profile work responsibilities may indeed find it more difficult to find time to relax or do nothing for a while in their busy schedule.
+Nowadays, there is much talk about boosting productivity through hard work that, when people spend time relaxing or having fun, they often feel guilty because we seem to have to do something all the time.

-To be able to concentrate and generate new ideas a good rest is requested.
+To be able to concentrate and generate new ideas, a good rest is requested.
 Therefore, it is important to focus on your favorite hobby from time to time as it is one way to reduce stress and gain positive emotions.
-For the hobby to help you with stress, it is important to use the first prerequisite, which is to relax, as this will facilitate the “switching” from working time to leisure.
+For the hobby to help you with stress, it is important to use the first prerequisite, which is to relax, facilitating the “switching” from working time to leisure.

-It is a misconception that to be positive means to smile forever and not to get sad of what has happened differently than expected.
-Positivism is the ability to accept the situation as it is and to appreciate experiences by rationally valuing them and putting in a positive direction.
+It is a misconception that to be positive means smiling forever and not getting sad about what has happened differently than expected.
+Positivism is the ability to accept the situation as it is and appreciate experiences by rationally valuing them and putting them positively.
 This attribute is inseparable from the emotional intelligence that develops our natural control and understanding of our emotions.